 Some families have multiple relatives who have colon cancer or other types of cancer.
 These cancers may be caused by a rare inherited genetic condition called Lynch syndrome, also known as hereditary nonpolyposis colorectal cancer (HNPCC).
 Lynch syndrome significantly increases your chance of developing colon cancer, and often earlier than the general population – before the age of 45.
 Nearly 3 percent of all colon cancers are caused by Lynch syndrome.
 It may also increase your risk of other cancers, such as endometrial and ovarian cancer in women.

 The good news is that genetic screening and testing, available at major medical centers, detects Lynch syndrome in an estimated 95 percent of people.
-The UCSF Cancer Genetics and Prevention Program at Mount Zion, the largest and most comprehensive genetic testing center for cancer in Northern California, has screened over 3,000 people for Lynch syndrome and tested 300 for the syndrome.

 By determining whether you and your family members have Lynch syndrome, you can take steps to seek appropriate medical care and surveillance, such as regular and consistent colonoscopies and check-ups at earlier ages.
 This can help to detect and prevent cancer, and ultimately, to save lives.

 UCSF offers comprehensive genetic counseling for families with a history of cancer.
 Our goal is to help you manage your cancer risk.
 If you need to be screened for Lynch syndrome, our team can assess your personal and family history, and if appropriate, conduct genetic testing.

 If you have the testing, genetic counselors and doctors will design a risk management program for you.
 It will include individualized recommendations for cancer screening, guidance on prevention and options for treatment.
 We will also counsel you on how to share this information with other family members who may be at risk.